frankperez87/xml2array/README.md

-# XML to Array conversion
+# Easy XML to Array Conversion
 This package allows you to easily convert a xml string to a associative array.

 ### Example Usage